APTNER pass - Design System

 THE PROBLEM

-Inconsistent UI leads to confusing user experiences.
+Inconsistent UI led users to confusing user experiences

 Over the past five years, the APTNER mobile app has undergone multiple redesigns, while the APTNER Pass has remained unchanged.
 As an embedded service within the APTNER app, users must first navigate through the main APTNER app to access APTNER pass.
 However, the stark contrast in visual design has led to user confusion, creating a disjointed flow and an inconsistent overall experience.